Graphing, homotopy groups of spheres, and spaces of long links and knots: Key definitions

 \section{Key definitions}

-In Section \ref{S:SpacesDef}, we define a handful of spaces of smooth embeddings or smooth maps, and in Section \ref{S:MapsDef}, we define several maps involving these spaces.
+In Section \ref{S:SpacesDef}, we define a handful of spaces of smooth embeddings or smooth maps.
+In Sections \ref{S:MapsDef} and \ref{S:RhoIota}, we define a number maps involving these spaces.
 We begin with some basic conventions and notation.

 For any $k\geq 0$, let $D^k$ denote the closed $k$-dimensional unit disk in $\R^k$.
 Let $I:=D^1=[-1,1]$.
 For a smooth manifold $X$ with a basepoint $x$, we write $\Omega^k X$ for the space of smooth based $k$-fold loops in $X$.
 We take these to be smooth maps $\R^k \to X$ which are constant at $x$ outside $I^k$.
 We may sometimes allow the role of $I^k$ to be played by $D^k$, or by a product of disks whose dimensions sum to $k$, via a homeomorphism that is a diffeomorphism between the interiors.
 One can define $\pi_k X$ as $\pi_0 \Omega^k X$, and $\pi_i \Omega^j X \cong \pi_{i+j} X$ for any non-negative integers $i$ and $j$.
 We may also represent a $k$-fold loop in $X$ by a based map $S^k\to X$.
 We write $\pi^s_i$ for the $i$-th stable homotopy group of spheres, i.e., $\pi^s_i:=\underset{k\to \infty}{\mathrm{colim}}\ \pi_{k+i} S^k$.